 The Ultralight Starter is the perfect hammock for anyone that’s looking to explore sleeping in a hammock in the backcountry for the first time.
 The price point is right for those that aren’t sure if they’ll be able to comfortably spend a whole night in a hammock in the woods and it can double as a cozy reading hammock around your property or on day trips if you decide you’re more of a tent-sleeper!

 My Kammok Backpacking Hammock Experience

 The biggest difference I noticed when I made the switch from my old hammock to the Roo was how easy it was to set up.
 I was also impressed by the strength of the straps.
-While I know it’s recommended as a ‘Single’, I’ve definitely sat myself and my partner (who also has her own Roo) in one hammock comfortably without worrying about it tearing or the straps breaking.
+While I know it’s recommended as a ‘Single’, I’ve definitely shared my Roo with my partner comfortably without worrying about it tearing or the straps breaking.